-CRC is the third most common cancer in the world and one of the leading causes of cancer-related deaths.
-It affects men and women and it’s the second leading cancer killer in Europe.1 What sets colorectal cancer apart from other cancers is the ease and convenience of early screening and with this, the chance to reduce mortality across the globe.
+Colorectal cancer (CRC) – also sometimes referred to as colon cancer, bowel cancer or rectal cancer – is the third most common cancer in the world and one of the leading causes of cancer-related deaths.
+In fact, it is the second most common cause of cancer death in both men and women in Europe .
+One of the biggest things that sets colorectal cancer apart from other cancers is the ease and convenience of early screening and with this, the chance to reduce mortality across the globe.

-Most colon cancer start as polyps and FIT test helps to find blood in stool even before they turn into cancer.
+Most colorectal cancers start as a polyp on the inner lining of the colon or rectum.
+Not all polyps become cancer, but some types of polyps can develop into cancer over time .
 If detected at an early stage, a cancerous polyp can usually be removed, and the chance of advanced-stage cancer greatly reduced.

-We are playing a significant role in these improvements and everything we offer is uniquely designed to address the needs of lab managers and clinician that address the prevention, diagnosis and treatment of colorectal cancer disease.
-Finally, to improve the lives of the patient they serve.
+We are playing a key role in these improvements and everything we offer is uniquely designed to address specific needs of lab managers and clinicians, especially those who address the prevention, diagnosis and treatment of colorectal cancer disease.
+At the end of the day, we all have the same goal – improving the lives of cancer patients.

 Early detection of colorectal cancer is key